-Look at the world like Pablo Picasso did, analyzing geometric patterns.
-Create a Cubist still life, focusing on the shapes you see with your Picasso viewpoint.
+Invite students to look at the world like Pablo Picasso did, analyzing geometric patterns.
+Create a Cubist still life, focusing on the shapes seen from one's Picasso viewpoint.

 Arrange a simple still life on a table with objects that interest the age group.
 Stuffed animals, building blocks, and toy cars might interest young children.

-Cover your work area with newspaper.
+Students cover their work area with recycled newspaper.
 Wet one completed object with a Crayola Paint Brush and clear water.
 Then fill a brush with one color of Crayola Washable Watercolors and paint the wet surface.
 The wash will unify the individual geometric shapes into a recognizable whole.

-Fill each of the remaining objects with a wash of watercolor.
+The remaining objects can be filled with a wash of watercolor.